samboy/MaraDNS/maradns-win32/README.txt

-For people looking for a Windows 32-bit version of the non-recursive MaraDNS binary, please download MaraDNS version 3.5.0004, which is the final (barring a security issue) version of MaraDNS for Windows with the authoritative server.
-For people who wish to run an authoritative MaraDNS server on Windows, I am working on making a Docker container which can run MaraDNS.
+While maradns.exe is included here, no support for this .exe program is currently provided.
+This version of maradns.exe is Y2038 compliant, unlike older version of maradns.exe.
+For people who wish to run MaraDNS as a non-recursive authoritative-only service in Windows, please read Cygwin.txt.

 Deadwood is a program that allows one to have a recursive DNS cache on their Windows system.